 Mechanical trading strategies save you time

 If you have a full-time job, mechanical trading is strongly advised.
-If you find many trading edges you can trade a lot of strategies automatically without spending more time on the trades.
-You have to look at trading as a business (and time is money).
+If you find many trading edges you can trade many strategies automatically without spending more time on the trades.
+You have to consider trading a business (and time is money).

 Mechanical trading strategies help you think in probabilities